dchristian3188/dchristian3188.github.io/_posts/2017-06-08-Non-Interactive Plaster.md

 -a----         6/8/2017  10:53 PM            108 Set-DCWebServer.tests.ps1
 ```

-Plus my new Pester tests are even working (we'll sort of).
+Plus my new Pester tests are even working (well sort of).

 ![_config.yml]({{ site.baseurl }}/images/plasterNonInteractiveTests.png)

 Remember you can use Plaster to create ANY kind of file and folder structure.
-What could you make pulling information from somewhere, like AD or a database, and a really cool Plaster Manifest?
+What could you make pulling information from somewhere, like AD or a database, and a cool Plaster Manifest?